 As a project Fellow for the The Design Trust for Public Space, Rupal is working to strengthen the growing urban agriculture movement in through a practice-based metrics framework that can inform policy-making in NYC.

-How can key stakeholders begin to capture these benefits at various scales (garden/farm, neighborhood, and city) in order to support the growing community infrastructure represented by urban agriculture?
+What are the known health, social, economic, and ecological benefits of urban agriculture?How can key stakeholders begin to capture these benefits at various scales (garden/farm, neighborhood, and city) in order to support the growing community infrastructure represented by urban agriculture?

 Design Trust for Public Space

 Five Borough Farm